In the winter of 1851, in a small, wind-battered village in the north of the Netherlands, a fifteen-year-old boy lay in bed, waiting for the end.

 Critics often wonder why Lawrence Alma Tadema painted such idealized scenes.
 Why is everyone in his paintings so young, so beautiful, so healthy?
 Why is there no poverty, no sickness, no dirt in his Rome?

-He didn't want to paint reality.
-He wanted to paint the opposite of death.
-He wanted to create a world where the sun never set, where the marble never cracked, and where youth lasted forever.
+The answer is simple: he had seen enough darkness in Dronryp.
+He didn't want to paint reality; he wanted to explore the opposite of death.
+He created a world where the sun never set, where the marble never cracked, and where youth lasted forever.

-The Lesson
+The Lesson of Lawrence Alma Tadema

 History is full of artists who were tortured by their demons.
 Van Gogh painted his madness; Munch painted his scream.